honzaskypala/obs-cycle-ads/README.md

 ## Known issues

 Due to a [bug](https://github.com/obsproject/obs-studio/issues/8290) in OBS, I could not implement stopping the script properly.
-If you press the Stop button, the flow only stops on its next execution (when the rotation triggers next time, it stops the timer instead of running next cycle).
+If you press the Stop button, the flow only stops on its next execution (when the cycle triggers next time, it stops the timer instead of running next cycle).

 Due to that, Start button should not be pressed again until the cycle is finished.